|Riding Level||Intermediate - Expert|

 Set Up: A little set back approx 23″ 15 front -3 back.

 Approximate Weight: Felt normal.
 Nothing light or heavy but felt very well made.

 On Snow Feel: So the Ripsaw profile really stabilizes the ride when one footing and flat basing compared to the Rocker and Camber Profile.
 It’s not quite as stable as hybrid camber but it much closer to it.
 What we liked about the 25 is it’s stiff and damp but not catchy or angry in uneven snow.
-It’s one of the better all condition freeride boards we tried this year.
+It’s one of the better all-condition freeride boards we tried this year.
 It feels to us like a more tapered directional NS West.

-Edge Hold: Solid edge hold that can hold in hard snow as long as you don’t commit to hard to the edge.
+Edge Hold: Solid edge hold that can hold in hard snow as long as you don’t commit too hard to the edge.
 It’s not ideal for ice or riding harder snow on a consistent basis.
 If you want something for that it’s probably better to go with the Rossignol XV Magtek.

-Flex: It’s medium/stiff but it still butters pretty well for it’s flex.
+Flex: It’s medium/stiff but it still butters pretty well for its flex.

 Turn Initiation: Nice and quick edge to edge without being twitchy.
 It’s got a nice spring out of the turn that makes short to wide radius turns fun.
-Once you commit a bit to the edge you feel that camber in the tip/tail engage and it’s a great thing.
+Once you commit a bit to the edge you feel that camber in the tip/tail engages and it’s a great thing.